Tackwin/Ease/readme.md

 ## Feature

 - Incremental Compiling (By running the preprocessor only and comparing hashes)
-- Can compile Header Only and Executables
+- Can compile Header Only, Executables, static and dynamic libraries.
+- Built in install system.
 - Support for cl and gcc-family cli

 ## Gallery